I often use Makefiles in some of my projects.

 hello, bar hello, foo hello, world

-And you can also manually execute foo
+And you can also manually execute foo by typing make foo, which will give:

 hello, bar hello, foo

-is that it does error handling for you.
+A very nice thing about make is that it does error handling for you.

-If a command returns a non-zero exit status, make
+If a command returns a non-zero exit status, make will report the error and abort execution.

 This means that if a command fails inside some target (which may be a prerequisite of another target), the whole execution will stop.